-- There are many different designs and sizes of swivels in-use by Boaters.
-The AnchorRescue system is engineered to work with most popular models (designs include standard, double shackle and double eye, locking, and twisted swivels).
+- There are many different designs and sizes of swivels in-use by cruisers and the AnchorRescue system is engineered to work with most popular ones (designs include standard, double shackle and double eye, locking, and twisted swivels).
 Note: The AnchorRescue system isn't compatible with certain types of twisted swivels.
 Always follow the swivel manufacturer's swivel installation instructions. - 2.
 When installing the AnchorRescue for the first time, the slider should be positioned on the anchor chain so that the tether end is toward the anchor.
+(Fig. 1 and Fig. 2).
 The slider is designed to rotate on top of or over the swivel.
 Prior to finishing the installation check to make sure the slider rotates freely.
 Please refer to the installation instructions for completing the AnchorRescue installation.

 Note: It is very important that the anchor chain and swivel rotate freely.
 The tether chain connecting the slider to the anchor's trip should not interfere with the rotation.
 Do not secure the tether chain to the anchor rode when a swivel is part of the system.
-When retrieving the anchor and stowing it back on deck conduct a quick visual inspection to determine that the Velcro ties that secure the tether chain to the anchor's shank are still in place.
-Replace any missing ties before re-deploying the anchor.
+When retrieving the anchor and stowing it back on deck conduct a quick visual inspection to determine that the cable ties that secure the tether chain to the anchor's shank are still in place.
+Replace any missing ties before redeploying the anchor.